HABS-BRAIN/ai-driller/articles/filtering.md

 # 1 Motivations

-As discussed in our previous blog “Attention models for EEG signals processing” EEG signals are hard to work with.
-Indeed, they have a low signal to noise ratio, they vary a lot from a person to another and they are filled with muscle and movement artifacts.
-Hence, finding a good pre-processing method is crucial in neuro-markers identification.
-This post aims to provide an overview of the state-of the art methods for EEG filtering.
+As discussed in our previous blog “Attention models for EEG signal processing”, EEG signals are hard to work with.
+Indeed, they have a low signal-to-noise ratio, they vary a lot from one person to another and they are filled with muscle and movement artifacts.
+Hence, finding a good pre-processing method is crucial in neuro-marker identification.
+This post aims to provide an overview of the state-of-the-art methods for EEG filtering.

 # 2 Wavelet Transfrom (wt)